-Municipal staff across the GTHA have been having focused discussions and working together to determine how the GTHA can best address the digital divide, in partnership with other governments and the private sector.
+Locally and as a collective, municipal staff across the GTHA have been having focused discussions and working together to determine how the GTHA can best address the digital divide, in partnership with other governments and the private sector.

 3. Proposed direction - provincial & federal government changes to address the digital divide a) Invest in the GTHA